 In a break-in through the front door, this sensor is the one that alerts the security system, triggering the countdown to an alarm or potential Crash and Smash signal.

-It has plenty of everyday uses too.
-It can trigger an alert if your toddler learns how to open the door, or your school-age kid doesn’t close it, or if your teen is opening it after hours.
-It can trigger a video camera to record and send you a clip, or trigger your smart thermostat to set back and save energy, preventing you from heating the neighborhood.
+It also has plenty of everyday uses too.
+It can trigger an alert if your toddler learns how to open the door, or your school-aged kid doesn't close it, or if your teen is opening it after hours...
+It can trigger a video camera to record and send you a clip, or trigger your smart thermostat to set back and save energy, preventing you from heating up the whole neighborhood.

 Paired with a doorbell camera and a smart lock, it'll make your front door the smartest on the block.

 3: Door to the garage.
-With cars, tools and forbidden equipment, your garage is a magnet to your curious kids.
-A contact sensor on this internal door gives you immediate awareness if they’re exploring it.
-You can set this notification to “weekdays only” so you won’t get alerts when you open the door yourself on weekends.
+With cars, tools and forbidden equipment, your garage is a magnet for your curious kids.
+A contact sensor on your garage door gives you immediate awareness if they're exploring it.
+You can set this notification to "weekdays only" so you don't get alerts when you open the door yourself on weekends.
 Or easily map out the perfect alert schedule for your custom awareness needs.

-4: Nursery door. if your toddler’s room is upstairs, you’ll sleep better knowing that if they go wandering in the night, you’ll be alerted as soon as they reach the landing.
-As well as creating an alert, you can have this sensor trigger your landing light with an automation rule.
+4: Nursery door.
+If your toddler's room is upstairs, you'll sleep better knowing that if they go wandering in the night, you'll be alerted as soon as they reach the landing.
+As well as creating an alert, you can have this sensor trigger your landing light with automation rules.

 6: Downstairs windows.
-Did you know that one third of all burglaries are enabled by an unsecured window or door?
+Did you know that one third of all burglaries are enabled via an unsecured window or door?

 With a contact sensor on each downstairs window, you can verify that they're all secure before leaving home or going to bed, with a glance on your smart phone or tablet.
 You can also get a reminder if you leave home with a window open.

-8: Videogames cabinet.
-You trust your kids to do their homework when you’re not there… right?
+8: Video game cabinet.
+You trust your kids to do their homework when you're not there… right?

 Just in case, it's easy to add a contact sensor to the cabinet where the games console lives.
 You can set up an alert that lets you know when it's been open for too long.